ojel95/docker-fundamentals/README.md

 This is course to learn the fundamentals of Docker and Kubernetes.
 Here you can find exercises and notes made during the course.

+## Key notes

+### Docker

+#### Images

+- Images are read-only

+- images have a layer based architecture.
+Dockerfile instructions represents a layers and every time you build an image Docker caches the instruction result.
+So next time the images is rebuild it uses cache from unchanged previous layers.
+All instructions after changed step will be executed again.

+- When a container is run based on an image, an new extra read-write layer is added on top of the image.

 ## Docker commands

 Check this cheat sheet to get most common commands [Docker cheat sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf)